A13xYanez/ArtisanAllure-Fashions/README.md

 it is becuase I haven't gotten around to that.

 Some additional details, the website is being hoasted using Render.com.
-I have used the free versions of Render.com as well as MongoDB Atlas so there may be slow downs.
+I have used the free versions of Render.com as well as MongoDB Atlas so please keep in mind that there may be some slow downs when trying out the app.